How To Book Your First Tattoo Appointment?

 What else do you need to know once you booked your first appointment?

 Since this may be your first tattoo you may wondering what else you need to know once you’ve booked your tattoo appointment.
 There are a lot of “unspoken rules” you may have heard about, but don’t let that intimidate you!
-We have a great guide that gives you the Top 10 Tips for Tattoo Etiquette which helps.
+We have a great guide that gives you the How to prepare for a tattoo appointment which helps.
 The best thing to keep in mind when you’re finally in the studio is to be respectful, kind, and patient.
 The rest will take care of itself.

 What happens after you have gotten your tattoo?